esin87/cheerup/README.md

 ## Future Directions

+- Complete Gold level plan
 - Adding OAuthorize
 - Allowing registered users to view the cheerups! of other users.
+- Mobile responsiveness